 The first strategy is called a “foreclosure workout”.
 In a foreclosure workout, you’ll sit down with your lender and tell them that you don’t think you can pay your current mortgage obligation but you’d like to figure something out so you can stay in your house and continue to pay your mortgage.

 Contrary to popular belief, lenders don’t want to foreclose!
 They want happy customers who pay their mortgages, so lenders are often willing to work with homeowners to figure out a deal.
 This might include a temporary reprieve on your mortgage payments, or it might include a catch-up strategy where your outstanding mortgage payments are spread out so you can catch-up and pay them off, or it might include a restructuring of the outstanding amounts that you owe.

 Strategy #2.
 Bankruptcy

 Filing for bankruptcy may seem like an extreme measure but it is one of the “tools” in your foreclosure avoidance toolbelt.
 When you file for bankruptcy, you indicate to all of your creditors that you are no longer able to pay your bills.
 Filing for bankruptcy will put a stop to the foreclosure process because all creditors must stop the collection process.

 Filing for bankruptcy, though, is a little extreme: it may require you to sell off some of your assets in order to pay off your creditors.
 And, a bankruptcy will remain on your credit score for many years, which could impact everything from getting a loan to getting a car… even getting a job.
 So this shouldn’t be your first line of defense!

 Strategy #3.
-Short sale help for a foreclosure in San Antonio
+Short sale help for a foreclosure in South Texas area

 A short sale is the third strategy — this is where you sell your home and put the proceeds of the sale toward the amount owing on your mortgage loan.
 A short sale is a preferred method for people facing foreclosure because it is proactive, fast, and very effective.